bmkarahadian/Voronoi_Diagram/README.md

 So this project, "Voronoi MK2.r" in particular, contains code that builds a Voronoi diagram given a set of points and a boundary polygon.
 In my case, the points were all of the schools in Fresno County and the boundary polygon is Fresno County itself.

+The "server.R" and "ui.R" are the scripts used to create the Shiny App which was the finished project.

 ## Method Overview

 This is a streamlined description of the algorithm: